 “Workshop of Digital Medicine”

-The new building of Fraunhofer MEVIS on the campus of the University of Bremen was occupied by the institute in May 2021 after three and a half years of construction.
+The new building of Fraunhofer MEVIS on the campus of the University of Bremen was occupied by the institute in May 2021 after two and a half years of construction.
 With 2,600 square meters of floor space, the building designed by the architectural firm Haslob Kruse + Partner accommodates up to 210 workstations.
 The spatial concept includes offices, seminar areas, meeting rooms, technical rooms, and individual laboratory areas and offers both retreats for concentrated work and open areas for communication and collaboration.
 As a “Workshop of Digital Medicine,” the building is to be seen as a driver of digital change in the health sector.
 It should create space to meet and discuss digital medicine.
 The construction costs of around 15 million euros come in equal parts from the Federal Ministry of Education and Research, the State of Bremen, and the European Regional Development Fund (ERDF).